zd3nik/SubSim/README.md

     Sprint   |  The submarine is moved 2 or more squares north, east, south, or west in a straight
              |  line.
 The maximum number of squares the submarine can move is determined by the
              |  amount of charge the sprint engine has.
+             |
+             |  The sprint engine makes a lot of noise noise!
+Your enemies will know when you use
+             |  it, but they cannot determine the direction or the distance of the sprint.
+             |
+             |  Sprinting puts excess strain on your nuclear reactor.
+If the number of squares
-             |  If you sprint when your nuclear reactor is nearly overloaded you trigger an
+             |  you attempt to sprint plus the number of damage points your reactor has taken is
-             |  immediate nuclear detonation - see Build-Up to Detination below.
+             |  greater or equal to the maximum damage your reactor can take, the reactor will
+             |  detonate.
+See the Nuclear Reactor Detonation section below.
     -----------------------------------------------------------------------------------------------
-    Surface  |  Remain at the same square for 4 successive turns to repair up to 2 damage points.
+    Surface  |  Remain at the same square for 3 successive turns to repair 1 shield.
-             |  You cannot submit any orders during those turns and no equipment is charged during
+             |  You cannot submit any commands while surfaced and no equipment is charged while
-             |  those turns.
-At the end of the 2nd turn one damage point is repaired.
-At the end
+             |  surfaced.
+At the end of the 3rd turn one shield is repaired.
+             |
-             |  of the 4th turn another damage point is repaired.
-You will remain surfaced for
-             |  all 4 turns no matter how much damage your submarine has taken, even if it has
+             |  You will remain surfaced for all 3 turns no matter how many shields your submarine
+             |  had at the beginning of the maneuver.
-             |  taken no damage.
+             |
+             |  This maneuver can only restore up to the maximum shield count for the submarine.
-             |  NOTE: The submarine is not visible to sonar while it is surfaced.
+             |  The submarine is not visible to sonar while it is surfaced.
-             |  NOTE: You are a sitting duck for the duration of this maneuver, so use it wisely!
+             |  You are a sitting duck for the duration of this maneuver, so use it wisely!

 Charging Equipment
 ------------------

 Each submarine produces a finite amount of power per turn.
-This power can be used to `charge` or `activate` equipment per turn.
+This power can be used to `charge` or `activate` equipment.
 Sonar, torpedos, mines, sprints, and surfacing all require power to activate.
 And they must be charged before they are activated (with the exception of surfacing), otherwise they do nothing.

 The maximum units of charge and the effectiveness of the charge per equipment item is as follows:

     Equipment  |  Maximum Charge  |  Effectiveness of Charge Units
     ===============================================================================================
-    Sonar      |  no limit        |  range = charge units + 1
+    Sonar      |  12 units        |  range = charge units + 1
     -----------------------------------------------------------------------------------------------
-    Torpedo    |  no limit        |  range = charge units - 1
+    Torpedo    |  10 units        |  range = charge units - 1
     -----------------------------------------------------------------------------------------------
     Mine       |  3 units         |  active if charge units = maximum charge
     -----------------------------------------------------------------------------------------------
-    Sprint     |  6 units         |  range = (charge units / 3) + 1
+    Sprint     |  9 units         |  range = (charge units / 3) + 1

-The `Move` and `Sleep` orders leave extra power available for charging equipment.
-When you issue these orders you may designate which equipment to charge with that extra power.
-For example, you could issue the order to move north and charge sonar.
+The `Move` and `Sleep` commands leave extra power available for charging equipment.
+When you issue these commands you must designate which equipment to charge with that extra power.
+For example, you could issue the command to move north and charge sonar.

 ### Range vs Blast Radius

-Sonar range and torpedo range are measured as a `path` from the source square `S`.
+Sonar range and torpedo range are measured as a `path` from the source square.
 This path must be traversed along north, east, south, or west directions and cannot go diagonally.
 So it requires a range of 2 to reach a square that is north-east of the source square because the shortest path to get there must be north-then-east or east-then-north.

-The blast radius of an explosion allows traversal along diagonals.
+The blast radius of a detonation allows traversal along diagonals.

       Range of 2     |  Blast Radius of 2
       ===================================
       . . . . . . .  |  . . . . . . .
       . . .
 2 . . .  |  .
 2 2 2 2 2 .
       . .
 2 1 2 . .  |  .
 2 1 1 1 2 .
       .
-2 1 S 1 2 .  |  .
-2 1 S 1 2 .
+2 1 0 1 2 .  |  .
+2 1 0 1 2 .
       . .
 2 1 2 . .  |  .
 2 1 1 1 2 .
       . . .
 2 . . .  |  .
 2 2 2 2 2 .
       . . . . . . .  |  . . . . . . .

-When a torpedo is fired at a coordinate it detonates when it reaches that coordinate.
-Any objects occupying the detonation square of a torpedo (or mine) suffer a direct hit, which inflicts 2 points of damage.
-Any mines occupying the detonation square are destroyed and have no effect on the amount of damage inflicted or the blast radius of the detonation.
+Any objects occupying the detonation square of a torpedo or mine suffer a direct hit, which inflicts 2 points of damage.
+Any additional mines occupying the detonation square are destroyed and have no effect on the amount of damage inflicted or the blast radius of the initial detonation.

 Torpedo and mine detonations have a blast radius of 1.
 Any objects occupying a square within the blast radius suffer an indirect hit, which inflicts 1 point of damage.
 Mines occupying squares within the blast radius are detonated, which starts a new set of damage infliction, which can set off other mines, and so on.
 Detonation chain reactions can be very devastating!

-### Build-Up to Detonation
+### Nuclear Reactor Detonation

-If you do not charge or activate equipment in a turn, or you try to charge equipment that has already been charged to its maximum amount, the excess power accumulates in the nuclear reactor of the submarine.
-If the amount of excess power units accumulated becomes more than the reactor core can contain it causes a nuclear detonation.
+If you do not charge or activate equipment in a turn, or you try to charge equipment that has already been charged to its maximum amount, the excess power causes damage to the nuclear reactor of the submarine.
+If the amount of damage becomes greater or equal to the maximum damage the reactor core can take it causes a nuclear detonation.
 This instantly destroys your submarine and any other objects occupying the same square at the time of detonation.

 Nuclear detonations have a blast radius of 2.
 Any objects within a blast radius of 1 from a nuclear detonation suffer the same damage as a direct hit from a torpedo or mine.
 Any objects within a blast radius of 2 from a nuclear detonation suffer the same damage as an indirect hit from a torpedo or mine.

-The default amount of excess power units required to trigger a nuclear detonation is 9.
-This can be customized in the game descriptor.
+The default amount damage a nuclear reactor can take is 9 points.
+This can be customized in the game configuration.

-NOTE: Excess power *cannot* be extracted from a reactor core.

 Execution Sequence
 ------------------

-Orders of the same *type* from all players are executed simultaneously in a turn (once all orders have been received for that turn).
-For example, all `Move` orders from all players are executed at the same time.
-And all `Ping` orders from all players are executed at the same time.
-But `Move` orders and `Ping` orders are *not* executed at the same time.
+Commands of the same *type* from all players are executed simultaneously in a turn (once all commands have been received for that turn).
+For example, all `Move` commands from all players are executed at the same time.
+And all `Ping` commands from all players are executed at the same time.
+But `Move` commands and `Ping` commands are *not* executed at the same time.

 Events are executed in this sequence: